Thank you for Subscribing to Apac CIO Outlook Weekly Brief

 What’s API documentation and why is it so important?

 Before we proceed, let’s define what API documentation is.
 It’s a concise reference that supplies developers what they need to know in order to work with another application.
 It contains the functions, classes, and other important notes about the API.
+This way, the developer who wishes to use another site’s API doesn’t hold his hand out in the dark figuring out how to interact with the site.
+There is no one way to code a site, meaning developers might not understand easily what APIs are telling them.

 Remember, not all developers are equal.
 This is the main reason why API documentation is a necessity with the way business is conducted online.
 It doesn’t mean that other developers are better, it just means that developers have their own ‘styles’ which may not be easily understandable to others.